bpkrumme/bpkrumme.github.io/_posts/2025-08-27-my-Homelab.markdown

 ![Image of MinisForum MS-A1](/assets/images/8-27-25/minisforum-msa1.png)

 On top of OpenShift Container Platform, I have also opted to install several useful ***Operators*** which aid in configuration of some of the necessary components to make a Kubernetes/OpenShift cluster operational.
 These include the ***Local Storage*** operator, ***OpenShift Data Foundation***, the ***Kubernetes NMState*** Operator, and ***OpenShift Virtualization*** to name a few.

+****EDIT****  After I published this article, I realized I said *NOTHING* about ***Ansible Automation Platform***, where it runs in my lab, or which installation paradigm I use.
+Long story short, because I have an OpenShift cluster, I am able to use the ***Ansible Automation Platform Operator*** as my primary AAP instance.
+I do also test the RPM and Podman Container install and upgrade methods when necessary.

 ### Kubernetes Cluster Expansion